srg-kostyrko/obsidian-journal/README.md

 ```
 ````

 Timeline code blocks helps navigating daily notes in bigger periods (like week, month, quarter or year).
-By defauls daily and weekly notes show `week` timeline, monthly note - `month` timeline, quarter note - `quarter` timeline and yearly note - `calendar` timeline.
+By default daily and weekly notes show `week` timeline, monthly note - `month` timeline, quarter note - `quarter` timeline and yearly note - `calendar` timeline.
 This can be changed using `mode` param.

 ````markdown
 ```calendar-timeline